 Among other things, ExperiencePlus!
-Traveler Services include assistance with train tickets (Explorer tours excluded).
+Travel Assistance includes help with train tickets (Gravel Explorer and self-guided tours excluded).
 We know navigating Europe’s array of railway systems, services, schedules and ticket types can be a maze, but we’re here to help!

 In the following, we’ll explain some ins and outs, tell you how we can help and offer advice on how to buy your own tickets.